AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

 Calling the third slot, `Release()`, above enters the managed implementation in .NET 5 and later versions.
 Prior to .NET 5, a `Delegate` would be used instead.

+Using the built-in COM interop or `ComWrappers` API, the implementation of `IUnknown` is provided by the runtime; the `ReleaseImpl()` below is used for illustrative purposes and doesn't represent any actual implementation.
+The `ComWrappers` API requires implementers to provide the vtables but abstracts away the masking and pointer dispatch through helper APIs&mdash;see [`ComWrappers` tutorial][doc_wrappers_api_tutorial].

 ```csharp
 struct WrapperHeader
 {